reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 {% include github-project.html url="https://github.com/silenum/mockito-examples" %}

 Mockito allows you to write meaningful and tailored unit tests in Java.
-It is widely in use, since it is that easy to apply to *mock away* unused dependency to create a suitable fixture for your unit test!
+It is widely in use, since it is easy to use and to create a suitable fixture for your unit test!
 In this article we will face how to use Mockito, what are Dos and Don'ts and learn how to improve your unit test cases.

 ## Introduction to Mocks